 The colours in the woodland at Simonside were unreal at the time and I really wish I’d been able to go immediately back again for a couple more days’ exploring.
 Such are the limits of photography-as-hobby.
 I still had a thoroughly enjoyable walk and made some images I’m pretty happy with, mostly hand-held.

-The image that made my top 4 for the year was taken right at the start of my walk this woodland, with the Leica Summicron-R 50mm F2 lens on the Fujifilm GFX 50S.
+The image that made my top 4 for the year was taken right at the start of my walk into this woodland, with the Leica Summicron-R 50mm F2 lens on the Fujifilm GFX 50S.
 With the low light in the forest, I stuck to the faster adapted Leica lenses for walk-around shooting rather than the slower GF glass.

 By the time I reached this scene, only a few hundred yards further along the path, I’d switched to the Summicron-R 90mm F2.
 Both of the Summicrons work very nicely on the Fuji GFX bodies and with the longer focal length and wide aperture, I could get some nice extra depth to the image as well as lovely out-of-focus details in the foreground from all the colourful leaves.